 Here are some YouTube SEO keyword tools you can use to optimize your videos.

 Known for helping users manage their channels like pros, VidIQ functions as a browser extension and displays all important stats for your videos as well as YouTube videos that you view, which means you can effortlessly do competitor research alongside advanced analytics.

 Its ‘Most Viewed’ tool allows users to find and match best-performing YouTube videos against each other.
 And if you need further intelligence, just include specific channels and match them with your own channel.
 And with the 24/7 channel audit tool, you can examine which practices are suitable for your channel to enhance performance.

 Furthermore, you can even set up email alerts to monitor trending topics in your niche or the competitor’s channel.
 For enhanced outreach, the Facebook Syndication tool will come in handy.

 Its thumbnail generator lets you create a professional-looking thumbnail image that will enhance your channel’s traffic.
 If you are unable to build with traditional tools such as Photoshop and Canva, VidIQ and its features can help you create a thumbnail that will attract views.

-- It is efficient in optimizing video to rank number #1 on YouTube
+- It is efficient in optimizing videos to rank number #1 on YouTube

-- Design-oriented with the stat bar installing on your YouTube
+- Design-oriented with the stat bar installed on your YouTube

 - It generates thumbnail